sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 The other thing is, I want to know *how* to solve this problem.
 Right now it feels like my only option is to write it all from that perspective to find it out.

 ## 2018.12.27
 Work is super slow and it's taking SO MUCH will power not to work on this while things are slow.
 Wah-wah.
 Anyway.
 Time to hammer out 10 mins of work.
 I picked a bad sentence and started teasing out an actual story from the skeleton I had sketched there.
 Not a bad strategy though I barely wrote three sentences.
+I re-read the Fi point of view stuff, and it only got life in the scene where Fi acctually sees Lo.
+The other stuff, the framing stuff?
+Meh.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters